 - Non-UK Resources

 - Techniques and Best Practice

-From 2010, it's been at four-monthly intervals (April, August and December aka spring, summer and sparkly festive editions) which is how I expect it to operate going forward.
-My own posts can be found under the Out on the Streets label.
+Nowadays OOTS is more ad hoc, so you can find my posts under the Out on the Streets label, which includes all the previous quarterly memes.
 If you don't blog, but would still like to be involved in some way, there's always the possibility of a joint posting on here or a full blown guest post.

 My latest major post is about the Olympic legacy and the case for having one for public planting.